Director: Don Richardson

-By behaving in a volatile, unpredictable manner following his initial encounter with Canto, Professor Robinson provides the subject matter of Barney Slater (a frequent contributor to Lost in Space) with a truly sinister quality.
-In one scene, for instance, John invites Dr. Smith to the breakfast table, offering him a plate of food before exploding into a fit of rage—a chilling outburst from an otherwise rational human being, and one that will no doubt work to convince the audience of Slater’s fantastic narrative conflict (i.e. Canto’s possession of Professor Robinson).
+Following his encounter with Canto, Professor Robinson behaves in a volatile, unpredictable manner.
+In one scene, for instance, John invites Dr. Smith to the breakfast table and offers him a plate of food before exploding into a fit of rage—a startling outburst from an otherwise rational human being, which reinforces the chilling realism of Professor Robinson’s personality change.

-Also praiseworthy, the cinematography showcased in this episode establishes a bleak, ominous atmosphere to embody the dire predicament involving Professor Robinson and his family.
-Worth commending in particular are the dim-lit cave sequences, which serve as a physical representation of the sorrow and despair felt by Will, Maureen, Penny, Judy, Major West and (ostensibly) Dr. Smith while witnessing John surrender to the forces of evil.
+On a technical note, the cinematography in this episode establishes a bleak, ominous atmosphere that exemplifies the dire nature of the Robinson family’s predicament.
+Worth commending in particular are the dimly lit cave sequences, which serve as an outward reflection of the sorrow and despair felt by Will, Maureen, Penny, Judy, Major West, and ostensibly Dr. Smith while watching John surrender to the forces of evil.

 For including a veiled commentary on the corrupting influence of addiction, “Follow the Leader” earns its reputation as the greatest and most disturbing episode of Lost in Space.
 Specifically, John first approaches Canto during a moment of weakness, preventing him from resisting the extraordinary mental and physical abilities offered by the malevolent spirit—a convincing portrayal of how temptation can overwhelm even the noblest of men.
 Upon returning to the Jupiter 2, Professor Robinson—now consumed with the power of Canto—proceeds to abuse his family and friends in a highly uncharacteristic fashion, paralleling real-life fathers who, while under the influence of mind or body altering substances, treat their loved ones with malice and contempt.
 Though quite unnerving, John’s abrupt change of personality marks a rare example of Lost in Space—a program typically geared toward young children—daring to address a dysfunctional aspect of human society.

 “Follow the Leader” is an outstanding, perhaps even flawless, conclusion to the premiere season of Lost in Space.
-Thus, for those who enjoy serious, thought-provoking analysis of Robinson family dynamics in a science fiction/fantasy setting, this episode should be requisite viewing.
+Thus, for those who enjoy observing Robinson family interactions in a science fiction/fantasy setting, this episode should be requisite viewing.

 Overall Quality: 10/10